iannesbitt/CaseThwaitesSPH/README.md

 #### Density

-Meltwater density observed in the eastern Amundsen Sea only differs from CDW in density by approximately 0.33 kg/m<sup>3</sup> (P. Dutrieux, pers. comm.).
+Meltwater density observed in the eastern Amundsen Sea only differs from CDW in density by approximately 0.33 kg/m<sup>3</sup> (P. Dutrieux, pers. comm.; [Jenkins et al., 2018](https://doi.org/10.1038/s41561-018-0207-4)).
 For the purposes of this experiment, we initialized with a slightly higher density gradient in order to speed up the physical processes in model-time.

 We also increased the density value of atmospheric particles to more accurately reflect that of air masses which contribute to catabatic wind flow from the ice sheet to the Southern Ocean.